jessicarush/css-notes/CSS_architecture.md

 .profile-box__name {}
 ```

-To reiterate from earlier, avoid defining any positioning type properties (position, floats, margins, width, height) in these component style.
-The exception to this is when you have elements that are intended to have a fixed width for example logos or icon images.
+To reiterate from earlier, avoid defining any positioning type properties (position, floats, margins, width, height) in these component styles.
+The exception to this is when you have elements that are intended to have a fixed width, for example logos or icon images.

 ### 9. Helpers